Demagnate/Mlops-Batch16/README.md

 # Mlops-Batch16
-this repository for Data Science batch 16
+this is repository for Data Science batch 16